Private tenants with an assured tenancy have long-term tenancy rights. Most assured tenants moved into their home between 1989 and 1997.

 Passing your tenancy to someone else

-You can only pass on your assured tenancy to someone else in specific circumstances.
-These are if:
+Otherwise, you can only pass on an assured tenancy to someone else if:

 - your tenancy agreement says you can pass on your tenancy